Neil Middleditch

 Neil Middleditch (born 7 January 1957 in Wimborne, Dorset) is a former motorcycle speedway rider, who rode for England and was the team manager of Great Britain.
 He earned seven international caps for the England national speedway team and was the team manager of the Great Britain national speedway team from 2001 to 2008, a position he resumed from 2011 until 2013.

 Riding career

 Middleditch grew up around speedway because his father Ken Middleditch was a former rider with the Poole Pirates.
 Neil Middleditch's riding career spanned from 1973 until 1986, riding for the Eastbourne Eagles, Poole Pirates, Reading Racers and the Arena Essex Hammers.
 In 1975 Middleditch became British Under-21 Champion and was third in the 1978 European Under-21 Championship final.

-He won the National League Riders' Championship at Brandon Stadium, held on 10 August 1985.
+Middleditch won the National League Riders' Championship at Brandon Stadium, held on 10 August 1985.